All Episodes

 So this guy comes to the attention of two terrorist watch teams, but they don't do anything about that.

-They don't know anything about that.
+They don't do anything about that.

 The other guy comes to the attention of the CIA, but they don't do anything about that.

-The guy, the failed Times Square bomber, he gets put on the no fly list, but he gets to Newark or JFK or I forget which airport it was, and they still allowed him to get on the plane.
+The guy, the failed Times Square bomber, he gets put on the no-fly list, but he gets to Newark or JFK, or I forget which airport it was, and they still allowed him to get on the plane.

 The Emirates air jet was taxiing off the air.